Fiserv/Commerce-Hub/docs/Resources/FAQs-Glossary/Glossary.md

 ## Triple DES
 Triple DES (3DES or TDES) is the Triple Data Encryption Algorithm (TDEA or Triple DEA) block cipher, which applies the Data Encryption Standard (DES) cipher algorithm three times to each data block.

-## Payment Token
-A randomly generated number used to represent a payment source for [token transactions](?path=docs/Resources/API-Documents/Payments_VAS/Payment-Token.md).

 ## Token Cryptogram
 A cryptogram generated using the [Payment Token](#payment-token) and additional transaction data to create a transaction-unique value.